OSINT

 Event Categories

-We group events into eight broad categories to help you focus on what matters.
+We group events into eight broad categories.
 These aren't rigid boxes — the real world is messy, and a single crisis can span multiple categories.
-But they give you a fast way to filter out the noise and zero in on the threats relevant to you.
+But they give you a fast way to filter the noise and focus on what matters.

 local_fire_department